yarpose/YARPOSE.ML-Communication.Circuits/README.md

 # Fully open-source course
 The project is totally open-source in hope of help to extended ease of undersating for "Basics of Communication Circuits".

-# Contests are in Compliance with "Basics of Communication Circuits "
+# Contents are in Compliance with "Basics of Communication Circuits "
 The contents of this project are ready to use for secod year undergraduate courses like:
  1. Basics of Communication Circuits
  2. Communication Circuits I